zshi719/2025-Data-24100/project_assignments/part_5.md

 - `pandas` should _not_ be used in any of the creation, loading or direct accessing commands.
 E.g. when you need data there should (eventually, behind some levels of abstraction) an SQL query executed (and specifically an SQL query that _you_ wrote).
 - Do NOT use the `pandas.read_sql` command (or any other `pandas` command that directly communicates with the database).
 Part of the task at hand is building your own non-pandas connector.
 - Make sure to think through the code before writing it down.
 What abstraction level do you want?
 How do you define it?
 Where are you defining your separation of concerns?
+- There should not be a global data frame variable or a global connection.
+When a route calls the database it should be using sql.
+- When running flask via `make flask` the server should start up quickly (less than 10 seconds).
+Responses should should all take less than 2 seconds.

 #### Other Notes: